11/7/2024

 Rick McConnell

-Yeah, DPS DPS continues to outpace expectations.
-Be honest with 30% of our customers.
-50% of ARR now on DPS.
+Yeah, DPS continues to outpace expectations, to be honest.
+We have 30% of our customers, 50% ARR now on DPS.
 We launched it just in April of last year.
-So we are on the order of 18 months in and half of our ARR is on DPS and it is driving around 2x consumption growth relative to non DPS deployment of our our legacy pricing model, which was Q based.
-So we're we're very excited to see the DPS adoption and pick up.
-It gives customers much more flexibility to deploy to deploy more capabilities more rapidly and consume faster with less friction.
-So we're we're delighted with the DPS evolution.
+So we are on the order of 18 months in and half of our ARR is on DPS.
+And it is driving around 2x consumption growth relative to non-DPS customers. deployment of our legacy pricing model, which was Cubase.
+So we're very excited to see the DPS adoption and pickup.
+It gives customers much more flexibility. to deploy more capabilities more rapidly and consume faster with less friction.
+So we're delighted with DPS evolution.

 speaker

 Yeah, the only thing I'd add to your last point about new logos that, you know, we still average about 70% of our new logos land with DPS.
-So we still have a very high percentage of new logos that land and I'd say the the land size isn't higher or lower because they're they're landing with DPS or non DPS.
-That is again, that is a it's much more a function of what customers are interested in.
+So we still have a very high percentage of new logos that land And I'd say the land size isn't higher or lower because they're landing with DPS or non-DPS.
+That is, again, that is much more a function of what customers are interested in.
 And what I would tell you is that it's important for investors to know that this is a journey to Rick's point.
 We started in April of last year, kind of a year and a half in.
-We had to go through an evolution of getting the sales organization comfortable going from a skew based model selling to a model where they're selling kind of a completely different way of contracting.
+We had to go through an evolution of getting the sales organization comfortable going from a SKU-based model selling to a model where they're selling kind of a completely different way of contracting.
 And the good news is it is now muscle memory for the sales organization to sell DPS.
 So there's no more learning curve or obstacles that they're quite proficient at doing that.
-So this is likely to be the, you know, the common contracting vehicle.
+So this is likely to be the common contracting vehicle.
 And again, we look at the demonstration of what we've shown is that if they can land with DPS, we find that they expand faster.

 speaker